Women and Leadership Conferences

 2020 – September 15-17, 2020

-The Andrus Center hosted our its 8th annual Women and Leadership conference on a fully virtual platform in September.
+The Andrus Center hosted our its 8th annual Women and Leadership conference on a fully virtual platform.
 Previous in-person conferences were limited to 800 participants in Boise State’s Student Union Building.
 With our move to a virtual platform, we were able to keep us all COVID safe and we dramatically expanded our reach!

 Participants have protected access to the videos via an email sent November 6th, 2020.
 The general public will have the ability to view Keynote address videos from 2020 in Sept.
 2021 via our YouTube channel.

 The Andrus Center, in continuing the work of the late Governor Cecil Andrus, is committed to creating opportunities for women to fully participate, on an equal playing field, in business and civic leadership by removing roadblocks borne of outdated ideologies.
 Gender equity and equal pay for equal work are Andrus Center fundamentals.
 You can view keynote address videos from 2019 Here.

 The 6th annual Women and Leadership Conference took place September 26-27, 2018.
 With amazing Keynote speakers, skill-building sessions, and a new record of 920 attendees, it was a year for the books!

 2017 – Lessons in Leadership